ajavamind/A3DCamera/README.md

 ### Camera Control
 #### On Camera
-Photo capture uses these on camera keys: camera, volume up, or volume down after key release.
-There is no touch screen capture implemented.
+Take photos with the camera key or volume up key upon key release.
+There is no touch screen photo capture implemented.

+Use the volume down on key release to review the last photo taken.
+The Review function launches the StereoRoidPro app by default to view the photo.
+If this app is not installed, you can select the app you will use for review.

 #### Wired Remote Control
 A wired USB-C connected Android keyboard can control the camera with keys (not fully worked out).

 #### Bluetooth Remote Control
 Here is the current key mapping for a 8BitDo Bluetooth game controller in Android mode.
 A Bluetooth Android keyboard may also be used.
-Not all function keys are fully designed or implemented.
-This is a work in progress.
+Not all function keys are implemented.

+* SHUTTER - Take a photo
+* FOCUS   - Cycle through fixed focus distances: Hyperfocal, Photo Booth, Macro
+* MODE    - Select Auto, Manual, and Shutter Priority (only Auto is implemented)
+* BURST   - Start continous picture capture at about 1 photo per second until the key is pressed again.
+* DISP    - Toggle change Live View display mode (not implemented SBS, Anaglyph, L/R, Blank)
+* TIMER   - Set timer for time interval settings and delay time to take a photo or burst (not implemented)
+* ISO     - Set the ISO (not implemented)
+* SPEED   - Set the Shutter speed (not implemented)
+* FN      - Cycle through exposure metering: Frame Average, Center Weighted, Spot Metering
+* MENU    - Not implemented
+* BACK    - Not implemented
+* OK/REVIEW - Review the last photo taken in StereoRoidPro or another viewer.
+OK function for menus when camera is not active
+* SHARE    - Share the last photo taken with Email, Messaging, Photo Viewing, Printer, etc. apps.
 ![8BitDo Micro Bluetooth Controller](images/A3DCamera_Layout_1080.png)

 #### WiFi Remote Control